port8000/compile_mustache/README.md

 Compile Mustache
 ================

-Compile Mustache templates in PHP, Python or JavaScript.
-You can optionally provide a JSON file containing input data.
+Compile Mustache templates on the command line in PHP, Python or JavaScript.
+Optionally provide a JSON file containing input data.

 Synopsis:
 ---------